 The U.S Energy Information Administration (EIA) estimates that 42% of electricity in the U.S. will be generated by renewable energy sources by 2050, primarily wind and solar (See Fig. 1.4).
 Population growth and increasing lifespans due to healthcare innovations will be an important factor to consider for policymakers and industry leaders.
-It could result in increased demand, that will require special attention in all regions of the U.S. with population increase, and development of sustainable energy generation and storage capacity, accordingly.
+It could result in increased energy demand, that will require special attention in all regions of the U.S., and increased development of sustainable energy generation and storage capacity, accordingly.

 Fig 1.6 (above) shows energy-related carbon dioxide emissions by sector and fuel 2020-2050 energy-related carbon dioxide emissions 1950-2050 (US EIA, 2019; U.S. EIA, 2021)

 EIA (2019) estimates world carbon dioxide emissions to grow by an average of 0.6% per year every year from 2018 to 2050, even though OECD member countries (including the U.S.) are expected to reduce emissions by 0.2% per year (group average) during the same time period (See Fig. 1.7; US EIA, 2019).
 Major environmental impacts of greenhouse gases include higher global temperatures, which result in altered weather patterns, water supplies, negative impacts on crop production (i.e. altered soil composition via acid rain), and rising sea levels threatening coastal communities (Osmanski, 2020).